-Sometimes people who have a gastric bypass do not lose as much weight as they want to (risk: 1 in 10).
+Sometimes people who have a sleeve gastrectomy do not lose as much weight as they want to (risk: 1 in 20).
 This is usually caused by eating between meals, eating high-calorie dense food and drinking too many liquid calories.
 You will need to come into clinic regularly for blood tests to check your vitamin and mineral levels, and to check for other long-term problems.
 It is important to continue to follow the course of supplements given to you by your doctor.
 If you feel tired, look pale and have difficulty concentrating, contact your doctor for a check-up.

-For women, it may be best to wait a year before trying to become pregnant.
+For women, it may be best to wait a year before trying to get pregnant.
 Although pregnancy is safer if you are not morbidly obese, you may be at a higher risk of developing complications related to the operation.

 The success of the operation depends on your ability to keep to your new lifestyle.
-On average, people who have a gastric bypass lose over half their excess body weight (the difference between their weight before the operation and their healthy weight).
+On average, people who have a sleeve gastrectomy lose over half their excess body weight (the difference between their weight before the operation and the weight they need to be to have a BMI score of 25).